-(a) Includes restricted cash equivalents of approximately \$69 million (\$33 million for FPL) in current other assets on the consolidated balance sheets.
+(a) Includes restricted cash equivalents of approximately \$34 million (\$11 million for FPL) in current other assets on the consolidated balance sheets.

-Contingent Consideration - NEER had approximately \$126 million and \$203 million of contingent consideration liabilities at December 31, 2023 and 2022, respectively, which are included in noncurrent other liabilities on NEE's consolidated balance sheets.
-The liabilities relate to contingent consideration for the completion of capital expenditures for future development projects in connection with the acquisition of GridLiance Holdco, LP and GridLiance GP, LLC (GridLiance) (see Note 6 - GridLiance).
-The decrease in contingent consideration liabilities is primarily due to a revised assessment of the likelihood of future payments expected under the purchase and sale agreement governing the acquisition of GridLiance.
-NEECH guarantees the contingent consideration obligations under the GridLiance acquisition agreements.
-Significant inputs and assumptions used in the fair value measurement of the contingent consideration, some of which are Level 3 and require judgement, include the projected timing and amount of future cash flows, estimated probability of completing future development projects as well as discount rates.
+Contingent Consideration - NEER had approximately \$124 million and \$126 million of contingent consideration liabilities related to acquisitions included in noncurrent other liabilities on NEE's consolidated balance sheets at December 31, 2024 and 2023, respectively.
+Significant inputs and assumptions used in the fair value measurement of the contingent consideration, some of which are Level 3 and require judgment, include the projected timing and amount of future cash flows, estimated probability of completing future development projects as well as discount rates.